Colorado Man Murdered, Dismembered Wife And Daughter With Ax To Escape Homelessness, Police Say

-A candlelight vigil was held Wednesday night for a Colorado mother and daughter allegedly murdered by a head of the household with an ax, according to authorities.
+A Colorado mother and daughter were murdered by a head of the household with an ax and now that man will spend the rest of his life behind, according to authorities.

-A statement from Englewood Police says Reginald Maclaren, 81, reported the killing of two family members last Saturday evening.
+A statement from Englewood Police says Reginald Maclaren, now 83, reported the killing of two family members on March 25, 2023.

 KUSA-TV reports police found the bodies of Bethany Maclaren, 70, and Ruth Maclaren, 35, in trash cans in the living room of their apartment.
 One of them was dismembered with a handsaw as well.

-The family was supposed to leave the apartment last Saturday, but they reportedly lacked the money to move elsewhere, officials said.
+The family was supposed to leave the apartment the week before, but they reportedly lacked the money to move elsewhere, officials said.

 Police say Maclaren told officers he killed the women because the family was about to become homeless, and “they are in a better place" now.